mfarooq95/Sheikah-Slate/README.md

 ## Overview
 Sheikah Slate is a Discord bot that takes in user requests for information and data on in-game objects from The Legend of Zelda: Breath of the Wild through a ping system.
-The bot uses a third-party APi to gather its informaiton, parses and alters the information and returns it in an embed object in the channel it was called in.
+The bot uses a third-party API to gather its informaiton, parses and alters the information and returns it in an embed object in the channel it was called in.

 ## Libraries & Dependencies